 Understanding how dogs experience the world through their five senses shows how different they are from humans.
-In general, canines have particularly strong dog senses of smelling and hearing.
+In general, canines have powerful dog senses of smelling and hearing.

-Their sense of sight is similar to humans’, but their sense of taste and touch is muted compared to what humans experience.
+Their sense of sight is similar to humans, but their sense of taste and touch is muted compared to humans’ experience.